LoopKit/loopdocs/docs/loop-3/add-pump.md

 !!! important "Coming Soon"
     The Dana pump is not part of the released code yet.
 But the plug-in feature of Loop makes adding it extremely easy.

-    If you want to test the Dana before it added to Loop, please join the discussion of this pump in zulipchat: [Dana Discussion](https://loop.zulipchat.com/#narrow/stream/144182-development/topic/Dana.20i.20pump){: target="_blank" }
+    If you want to test the Dana before it added to Loop, please join the discussion of this pump in zulipchat: [Dana Discussion](https://loop.zulipchat.com/#narrow/stream/144182-development/topic/Dana.20i.20pump)

 !!! info "Support for Dana-i"
     All versions of the Dana-i are supported at the moment!